LiuLiluZJU/HiSMART/README.md

 ## Usage

+- Dataset

+  The public datasets can be downloaded from [LUNA16](https://luna16.grand-challenge.org/data/) and [LIDC_IDRI](https://www.cancerimagingarchive.net/nbia-search/?CollectionCriteria=LIDC-IDRI).

 - Data loading

 ​	You can load the training set, validation set and test set by modifying the file `config_training.py`.